 A device in active use to identify and/or track persons and their activity is overtly identified as such to the public in the devices operating environment.

-A published Device Security Level Agreement (DSLA) may be updated once initially created provided the change history of material modifications is identified.
+A published Device Security Level Agreement (DSLA) is maintained once initially created to provide the change history of material modifications to this public information.